chgex/PSNet/PSNet/readme.md

-### Download
+### Abstract

-You can download trained weights from there: [Google Drive](https://drive.google.com/file/d/1lyidcP-bT0w3Ht6j4a2W5uiMqZTiuL0O/view?usp=sharing)
+Code will be released after the paper is accepted. but now, you can download trained weights from there: [Google Drive](https://drive.google.com/file/d/1lyidcP-bT0w3Ht6j4a2W5uiMqZTiuL0O/view?usp=sharing)

 ### Demo